bgachara/bgachara.github.io/posts/parallel_programming_patterns.md

 ### Parallel Computations Themes

-: parallel thinking
+Parallel thinking
 - Decomposing work into pieces that can safely be performed in parallel.
 - Assigning work to processors.
 - Managing communication/synchronization between processors so that it does not limit speedup
 - Write code in parallel programming languages.

-: how parallel computers work
+How parallel computers work
 - performance characteristicsof implementations
 - design tradeoffs, performance vs cost vs convenience
 - characteristics of hardware(communication speedup)
 - know about h/w as you care about efficiency and performance.

-: thinking of efficiency
+Thinking of efficiency
 - fast != efficient, i.e 2x speedup on 10 processor system.
 - programmer pers: making use of machine capabilities.
 - h/w pers: right capabilities to put into the system.